 Did The Manufacturer Know About This Problem?

 The defects in the Bair Hugger forced-air warming system relating to bacterial contamination during surgery have long been acknowledged.
-3M in their own literature addresses the issue.
+3M, in their own literature, addresses the issue.
 But 3M has failed to modify the design of Bair Hugger to fix the airflow pattern in the surgical field that can cause bacterial contamination.

 Plaintiffs’ lawyers contend that 3M knew about the risks of the Bair Hugger, at least since 2011.
 Despite this knowledge, there was never an attempt to redesign their product or simply warn surgeons of the risks.
 That is what these cases will ultimately be about.
 Maybe they should have fixed the Bair Hugger.
 Maybe it was not possible.
 But the key claim is that healthcare providers should have been warned about the true risks of the Bair Hugger, including that the Bair Hugger might be circulating contaminated air that could cause infections.

-Before we leave this topic, let’s dig a little deeper into exactly what the problem is with the Bair Hugger.
+Before leaving this topic, let’s dig a little deeper into the problem with the Bair Hugger.
 The most likely theory that will work for plaintiffs is the “Reservoir of Infection” theory.
 This theory, postulated by plaintiffs’ experts, contends that Bair Hugger pulls the bacteria from the operating room floor and puts it back into the air without an adequate filter.
 This escaped air creates airflow currents that flow against the downward air flow of the operating room.
 So as warm air rises, bacteria are transported from the floor of the surgical room into the patient’s surgical wound.
 This theory has been around long before the lawsuits began to fly in this litigation.
 Specifically, one expert contends that the “air velocity at the floor under the Bair Hugger is sufficient to entrain particles from the floor.”

 Should I Seek Legal Representation?